openedx/edx-enterprise/README.rst

 should be followed for Open edX code in general.

-A Pull Request Description Template can be found at`PULL_REQUEST_TEMPLATE.md`_ - this template is automatially applied when you open a pull request from GitHub.
+A Pull Request Description Template can be found at`PULL_REQUEST_TEMPLATE.md`_ - this template is automatically applied when you open a pull request from GitHub.
 Please make sure to include this template if submitting a pull request via other channels.

 .. _PULL_REQUEST_TEMPLATE.md: https://github.com/edx/edx-enterprise/blob/master/.github/PULL_REQUEST_TEMPLATE_TEMPLATE.md